laurencelundblade/QCBOR/doc/Building.md

 The options for disabling floating-point are detailed in the section on @ref Floating-Point.
-In short, `QCBOR_DISABLE_PREFERRED_FLOAT` eliminates a lot of floating-point related code, particularly half-precision support, `QCBOR_DISABLE_FLOAT_HW_USE` eliminates dependency on the math library and `<math.h>`, and `USEFULBUF_DISABLE_ALL_FLOAT` eliminates all float-point dependency,
+In short, `QCBOR_DISABLE_PREFERRED_FLOAT` eliminates a lot of floating-point-related code, particularly half-precision support, `QCBOR_DISABLE_FLOAT_HW_USE` eliminates dependency on the math library and `<math.h>`, and `USEFULBUF_DISABLE_ALL_FLOAT` eliminates all float-point dependency,